gmag11/EnigmaIOT/readme.md

 A gateway concentrates communication from all nodes, manages their registrations status, negotiate session key with them and outputs their messages to an output protocol.

-[EnigmaIOT integrated GW](https://github.com/gmag11/EnigmaIOT/tree/master/examples/enigmaiot_integrated_gw) is the implementation for a MQTT gateway.
+[EnigmaIOT MQTT Gateway](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOTGatewayMQTT) is the implementation for a MQTT gateway.

 Since version 0.7.0 Gateway is a ESP32 or ESP8266 board with 4 MB of flash memory or more.
 ESP8266 gateways cannot use MQTT TLS encryption due to memory limitations.